 Differences in Startup Costs Based on Industry

-Of course, the actual cost of starting a small business can vary wildly depending on what exactly your business is.
-Here’s what you might be looking at to start some of the most common types of small businesses in the United States:
+The actual cost of starting a small business can vary by business and industry.
+Here’s what you might be looking at if you want to start a few common types of small businesses.

 Online Business Startup Costs